nahusznaj/nahusznaj.github.io/_posts/projects/2018-07-26-dataquest-visualising-geographic-data.md

 routes = pd.read_csv("routes.csv")
 ```

-With this command I can print out the first row of each DataFrame
+With the following commands I can print out the first row of each DataFrame

 ```python
 print(airlines.iloc[0])